go-ozzo/ozzo-validation/README.md

 ## Description

 ozzo-validation is a Go package that provides configurable and extensible data validation capabilities.
-It uses programming constructs to specify how data should be validated rather than relying on struct tags, which makes your code more flexible and less error prone. ozzo-validation has the following features:
+It uses programming constructs to specify how data should be validated rather than relying on error-prone struct tags, which makes your code more flexible and less error prone. ozzo-validation has the following features:

 * rule-based data validation that allows validating a data value with multiple rules.
-* validation rules are declared via normal code constructs instead of error-prone struct tags.
+* validation rules are declared via normal programming constructs instead of error-prone struct tags.
 * can validate data of different types, e.g., structs, strings, byte slices, slices, maps, arrays.
-* can validate custom data types provided they implement the `Validatable` interface.
+* can validate custom data types as long as they implement the `Validatable` interface.
 * support validating selective struct fields.
 * provide a rich set of validation rules right out of box.
-* creating and using a custom validation rule is extremely easy.
+* extremely easy to create and use custom validation rules.

 ## Requirements